GLOBAL MARKETS-Dollar gains on Powell's economic outlook, stocks slip

 Euro zone bond yields held near recent lows as inflation in the bloc slowed, potentially complicating the European Central Bank’s plan to remove monetary stimulus and move towards raising rates.

-U.S. oil prices fell more than 2 percent and gasoline futures tumbled after the U.S. government said crude inventories rose more than expected while gasoline stocks posted a big build instead of the draw that was forecast.
+Oil prices fell almost 2 percent and gasoline futures tumbled after the U.S. government said crude inventories rose more than expected while gasoline stocks posted a big build instead of the draw that was forecast.

 U.S. crude inventories rose by 3 million barrels for the week ending Feb.
 23, compared with analyst expectations for a build of 2.1 million barrels.